shiro-z117/TCSS-460-Group-7-tv-shows-dataset-api/README.md

 **Project Plan (Shiraz)**
 - The document in its current form describes the complete API.
 - However, it the specifications only describe the essential functions that such an API should have.
 - Additional functions may be added later, if time permits.
 Therefore, the document (and final product) is subject to change.
+-
-**Testing and review**
+**Testing and review (Patrick Quaidoo)**
 - Made Dataset doc outlining the different datatypes in the .csv.
 - Reviewed ER diagram and sql initialization script for accuracy.
 - Reviewed and edited swagger yaml file to fit csv types.